kvasios/servobox/docs/content/index.md

 - **✅ Performance Testing** - Built-in cyclictest with stress testing
 - **🔧 Zero Configuration** - Works out of the box with sensible defaults

+For a complete breakdown of ServoBox's RT optimizations, see the [Real-Time Tuning Reference](reference/rt-tuning.md).

 ## Why ServoBox?

 **Problem:** Setting up real-time Linux for robotics is complex and error-prone.